-Ok Back from vacation...drove the car today to the grocery store and back and was too bumpy having it that low..so i adjusted the links a tad higher and now it is perfect.. feels solid and just a bit harder than before, but it tracks better around corners...and the looks now are more pleasing than the 4x4 look it had before ..Don't understand why BMW have this car sitting so high and even with the Msport pack...
+Ok Back from vacation...drove the car today to the grocery store and back and was too bumpy having it that low..so i adjusted the links a tad higher and now it is perfect.. feels solid and just a bit harder than before, but it tracks better around corners...and the looks now are more pleasing than the 4x4 look it had before :D..Don't understand why BMW have this car sitting so high and even with the Msport pack... :rolleyes:

-Many thanks for Nikmi for selling me his Kit all the way from Greece
+Many thanks for Nikmi for selling me his Kit all the way from Greece (y)

 Factory